SimeonAT/DenoGraphQLAuthExample/README.md

-# Authentication Implementation for Deno Oak GraphQL Servers
+# Authentication Implementation for a Deno Oak GraphQL Server

 This repository contains my attempt at implementing basic authentication and authorization for a backend server powered by both [Deno](https://deno.land/), [Oak](https://oakserver.github.io/oak/), and [GraphQL](https://graphql.org/).